The Solar System

 - Length of year– 11.86

-- Jupiter has dozens of moons, several faint rings made of dust.
+- Jupiter has dozens of moons, and several faint rings made of dust.
 It consists of four large moons and many smaller moons, it has 53 confirmed.

 - The four moons – Io, Europa, Ganymede, and Callisto—were first observed by the astronomer Galileo Galilei in 1610 using an early version of the telescope